wmtiger/AdMobAne/sample_application/README.md

 Here are available the already build package for iOS.

-For Android please download the application directly from Google Play!
+For Android please download the application directly from Google Play!<br>
 Link: https://play.google.com/store/apps/details?id=air.com.codealchemy.admobane.sample
-Please rate the App!

 The iOS packages are available in two version: